 Extremes of temperature can cause problems for people with COPD, triggering symptoms such as breathlessness.
 During the winter, make sure you wrap up warm, both indoors and outdoors.
 And on hot summer days, try to stay in a cool place out of the sun whenever possible.

 Make sure you have your free jab every year, as your symptoms could get much worse if you catch flu.
 You should also have had the anti-pneumonia jab – which you only need once – to protect against infection during the winter.
-Plus it’s a good idea to avoid people with colds, sore throats and other infections – if you do catch a bug, see your GP to prevent any further damage to your lungs.
+Plus, it’s a good idea to avoid people with colds, sore throats and other infections – if you do catch a bug, see your GP to prevent any further damage to your lungs.
 Flu vaccinations are available in selected LloydsPharmacy stores from September – February.

 If you are living with COPD and would like advice on how to manage symptoms or support on how to get the most out of your medication, we have experts that can help in your local store.
-Just ask about the Respiratory Support Service for advice tailored to you.